inaka/galgo/README.md

 You can also define some basic settings such as background color, text color, text size and number of lines to display on screen so it better fits your needs.

-### Usage

-You can start using Galgo by either cloning this repo and adding it as a module in Android Studio or simply downloading the aar file here and importing it directly into Android Studio.
+### How to download and Install
+If you're using Android Studio, the simplest way is to download the .aar file and import it as an Android Studio project.
+Here's how:

+1. `File --> New Module --> More Modules --> Import .JAR or .AAR Package`
+2. Select the file `galgo-release-1.0.aar`.
+Hit Finish.
+3. Add the following line to you dependencies in you project's build.gradle file: `compile project(':galgo-release-1.0')`
-Whichever way you choose, you must add the following permission to your AndroidManifest.xml file:

-`<uses-permission android:name="android.permission.SYSTEM_ALERT_WINDOW" />`
+4. Add the following to your manifest file: `<uses-permission android:name="android.permission.SYSTEM_ALERT_WINDOW" />`
+5. Done.

+Another option is to simply clone this repo and import it into Android Studio as a module.

 ### Code Example
 ```java